sdr-enthusiasts/docker-multifeeder/README.md

 * `host` is an IP address.
 Specify an IP/hostname/containername for incoming or outgoing connections.
 * `port` is a TCP port number
 * `protocol` can be one of the following:
+  * `beast_reduce_plus_out`: Beast-format output with extra data (UUID).
+This is the preferred format when feeding the new aggregator services
   * `beast_out`: Beast-format output
   * `beast_in`: Beast-format input
   * `raw_out`: Raw output